Martchus/syncthingtray/README.md

 4. Open the files with Qt Linguist to add translations.
 Qt Linguist is part of the [Qt Tools repository](http://code.qt.io/cgit/qt/qttools.git/) and its usage is [well documented](http://doc.qt.io/qt-5/linguist-translators.html).

+### Using backend libraries
+Note that the contained backend libraries (which provide connecting to Syncthing, data models and more) are written for internal use whithin the components contained by this repository.

+Hence those libraries do *not* provide a stable ABI/API.
+If you like to use them to develop Syncthing integration or tooling with Qt and C++, it makes most sense to contribute it as an additional component directly to this repository.
+Then I will be able to take it into account when changeing the API.

 ## Known bugs
 The following bugs are caused by dependencies and hence tracked externally.
 For bugs of Syncthing Tray itself, checkout the issues